A semi-parametric dynamic conditional correlation framework for risk forecasting: Introduction

+The proposed framework can be easily extended to other parameterizations from the multivariate GARCH literature such as the corrected DCC (cDCC) of \cite{aielli2013dynamic} or dynamic covariance models such as the BEKK model of \cite{engle1995multivariate}.
+Moreover, the Semi-DCC framework could be conveniently extended to more complex DCC parameterizations that allow for asymmetries and the inclusion of exogenous variables, such as the Asymmetric Generalized DCC (AG-DCC) family of models proposed by \cite{cappiello2006asymmetric}.

-There are two different ways to look at our model.
-Namely, the DCC-AL can be either seen as a semi-parametric DCC model or as an ES-CAViaR for portfolio risk forecasting.
-It should however be remarked that, compared to each of these approaches, the DCC-AL is characterized by some distinctive and innovative features.
+There are two different ways to look at our proposed framework.
+Namely, the Semi-DCC can be viewed either as a semi-parametric DCC model or as an ES-CAViaR for portfolio risk forecasting.
+It should be noted, however, that compared to each of these approaches, the Semi-DCC is characterized by some distinctive and innovative features.